saintsystems/eloquent-transformable/README.md

     $model = new DesiredDatabaseModel::where('name','Joe')->orWhere('name','Judy')->get();

     /*
-        The call above Will result in this query being run: select *
+        The call above will result in the following query being run: select *
         from "tbl_Database_Table"
         where "DB_Name" = 'Joe' or "DB_Name" = 'Judy'